fastify/fastify/docs/Validation-And-Serialize.md

 <a name="schema-compiler"></a>
 #### Schema Compiler

-The `schemaCompiler` is a function that returns a function that validates the body, url parameters and the query string.
+The `schemaCompiler` is a function that returns a function that validates the body, url parameters, headers and the query string.

 The default `schemaCompiler` returns a function that implements the `ajv` validation interface.
 `fastify` use it internally to speed the validation up.